The Bell Jar Summary

 Poisoned, the whole lot of you.
 I never seen anythin’ like it.
 Sick here, sick there, whatever have you young ladies been stuffin’ yourselves with?

-The Bell Jar, chapter 4
+The Bell Jar, The hotel nurse, Chapter 4

 Doreen takes care of her.
 Esther enjoys the illness as it reflects her moral condition.